Chouffy/home_assistant_tgtg/README.md

 ### "Additional verification required" during setup

-This happens when TGTG's API detects unusual activity.
-Wait a few hours and try again.
+This happens when TGTG's API detects unusual activity (DataDome captcha).
+Click submit on the error screen to retry — it usually succeeds on the next attempt.

 ### Integration stops updating